lxr1907/pokers/README.md

 A poker client useing html,jquery,websocket,canvas.

-Only contains login,regist,three basic play rooms,chips rank.
+Only contains login,regist,three basic play rooms,rank by chips.

 You can see this project at the website below.